andrezeitz/z-padel-milestone-5/README.md

 * As a user
   * I can register for an account so that I can have a personal account
-  * I can login and out of my account so that I can access my private account
+  * I can log in and out of my account so that I can access my private account
   * I can recover my password if i forget it so that I can get back in to my account
   * I can have a personalized profile so that I can see my old order history
   * I can search for different products so that I can find what I'm looking for